 Heartburn is incredibly painful, and most people have experienced the condition at least a few times in their lives.
-Surprisingly, though heartburn has been studied since the dawn of modern medicine, there are still a lot of important questions to be asked, and hypotheses that were previously considered true are being questioned once again.
-Heartburn and Acid Reflux are a widespread health issue throughout the United States.
+Surprisingly, though heartburn has been studied since the dawn of modern medicine, there are still a lot of important questions to be asked, and hypotheses that were previously considered correct are being questioned once again.
+Heartburn and Acid Reflux is a widespread health issue throughout the United States.
 Around 20% of Americans deal with heartburn or Upper Gastrointestinal Pain.

 What Causes Heartburn?